Network Time Protocol (NTP) allows a system to synchronize the system clock to network time.

 Configuration:

-Save the file and start/restart ntpd server :server pool.ntp.org
+Save the file and start/restart ntpd server :

 /etc/init.d/ntpd start